starlab-io/magicwand-commsbackbone/docs/src/developers_guide.md

 ```
 #define XENEVENT_GRANT_REF_ORDER  8 // 256 x 4k pages = 1024k (current default)
 ```
-The ring buffer initialization functions are found in the file mwcomms-xen-iface.c, and is called when a new INS is discovered. by means of xenbus_watch.
+The ring buffer initialization functions are found in the file mwcomms-xen-iface.c, and is called when a new INS is discovered by means of xenbus_watch.
 The size of the request/response slots in the ring buffer are determined by the

 ## message_types.h

 * mt_response_generic_t
 * mt_request_generic_t

-## XenStore
+# XenStore

 The xenstore is used by MwComms to publish data needed to coordinate the different parts of the system.
 This includes grant refs for the ring buffer, and ip address/port information for the netflow and front-end APIs.